goat-community/goat/_docs/contribute_docs.md

 `bundle exec jekyll serve`

-With this command, [Jekyll](https://jekyllrb.com/) creates a local website using the programming language [Ruby](https://www.ruby-lang.org/en/).
-You can access it by typing the following into your browser:
+With this command, [Jekyll](https://jekyllrb.com/) creates a local website using the programming language [Ruby](https://www.ruby-lang.org/en/) (if Jekyll is not yet installed on your computer, it can be downloaded [here](https://jekyllrb.com/docs/installation/)).

+You can access the local website by typing the following into your browser:

 [http://localhost:4000](http://localhost:4000)